3D hydrodynamic simulations of massive main-sequence stars. III. The effect of radiation pressure and diffusion leading to a 1D equilibrium model: From the initial transient to a quasi-steady 3-D flow

 \subsection{The development of the fully convective core}

 At time 0, the initial state is in perfect hydrostatic equilibrium.
 The radiative diffusion is transporting heat according to the stratification and opacity.
 As in \paperone\, the nuclear burning is emulated as a time-independent Gaussian volume heating $\sim \exp(-r^2/(2 \sigma^2))$, $\sigma=280\,\Mm$.
+The change of chemical composition due to nuclear burning is negligible on the timescale that we simulate and thus ignored as an approximation.
 Given the temperature gradient, there is the excess heat in the core accumulating due to insufficient radiative energy transport.
 The center of the core becomes convectively unstable as a result.
 The central gas parcels rise because of the buoyancy force and thereby convection starts.
 Because the convective core is almost adiabatic, the moving fluid elements move effortlessly on the same adiabat.
 The excess heat unable to be carried by the radiative diffusion is now transported by the emerging convection within the core until the rising, relatively buoyant fluid elements encounter the positive entropy gradient where the stratification becomes convectively stable.

 Once the rising plumes encounter the entropy gradient, the buoyancy force restrains them from going further outward in radius.
 The interaction between the plumes and the convective-radiative boundary excites IGWs that propagate in the stable envelope.
 During the first few convective turnovers, the core convection becomes fully turbulent and excites IGWs of a broad range of wavelengths.
-An analysis of the power spectrum of the IGWs in the stable envelope after the initial transient adjustment of the flow to its 3D degrees of freedom is presented at the end of this section.
+An analysis of the power spectrum of the IGWs in the stable envelope after the initial transient adjustment of the flow to its 3-D degrees of freedom is presented at the end of this section.